 Corean is the Founder & CEO of NaeRoc Productions LLC, a Christian based theatre company where she continues to write, direct and produce Christian plays.
 The plays are written to send a message, to change lives, to bring people to Christ.
 Corean attributes her success to her love for Jesus Christ.

 She is a member of the National Association of Black Female Executives in Music and Entertainment (NABFEME), The Dramatist Guild and Black Women Connect.
 She actively ensures that community events are communicated throughout the area so that we can support each other.
 She coordinates the annual city wide Black History Month productions.
 She taught Drama at Pathways Academy in Danbury, a middle school for at risk boys.
-Corean is currently writing a screenplay and a children’s book.
+Corean is currently writing a screenplay and has become a new author of a children’s book, “All God’s Children’s Got Shoes”.
 She is the proud mother of a daughter, Courtney Jayde Butler.